EliFebres/Fashion-MNIST-Ai/README.md

 ## Model

 I copied the TinyVGG, used in the [CNN explainer](https://poloclub.github.io/cnn-explainer/), to help construct the model.
-The provided link goes indepth into CNNs and the TinyVGG model so no need to explain it here.
+The provided link goes in depth into CNNs and the TinyVGG model, so there is no need to explain it here.

 Model Stats:
 Train loss: 0.22176 | Train accuracy: 91.83% | Test loss: 0.27062 | Test accuracy: 90.36%

 ## Model Evaluation
 I believe the model's performance is more accurate than its raw accuracy percentage suggests.
-The low quality of 28x28 images can sometimes lead to misclassifications, even by a human observer.
-If we were to exclude images that humans would struggle to distinguish, the model's accuracy would more accurately reflect its true capabilities.
+The low quality 28x28 images can sometimes lead to misclassifications, even by a human observer.
+If we were to exclude the images that humans would struggle to distinguish, it should improve the model's accuracy and better represent its true capabilities.

 For instance, in the 3x3 grid of incorrect predictions, we see some challenges.
-On the last row, the first and second images could easily be misclassified by humans, let alone a simple TinyVGG model.
+On the last row, the second and third image could easily be misclassified by humans, let alone a simple TinyVGG model.

 ![](https://github.com/EliFebres/Fashion-MNIST-Ai/blob/staging/images/3x3-grid-of-missclassifications.png)